-The ICN PhD Program is a training track offered to PhD students of Aix-Marseille University (AMU) PhD students enrolled at the Health and Life Science Doctoral School.
-Therefore, to register, one first needs to be enrolled as a PhD student in a neuroscience laboratory affiliated to AMU.
-Please note that this requires a scholarship for at least 3 years (self-funding is not allowed).
+The ICN neuroscience PhD Program is a training track offered to Aix-Marseille University (AMU) PhD students enrolled at the Health and Life Science Doctoral School.
+Our program is indeed providing a complementary training tailored for neuroscience students, but does not replace the official administrative registration to the Doctorate School.
+Please note that this requires the obtention of a scholarship for at least 3 years (self-funding is not allowed).
 Several funding options are listed here.
-Then, once registered for PhD studies at AMU Doctoral School, a neuroscience PhD student can register to the ICN PhD Program using the online form below.
+Then, once registered for PhD studies at the Doctoral School, any neuroscience PhD student can register to the ICN PhD Program using the online form below.
 It will generate a pdf file that you and your supervisor(s) will then sign before sending it back to the PhD Program committee.

 Why join our program?

 As a PhD student, you must validate at least 100 hours of training over the course of your PhD (50 h of “professional” training and 50 h of “scientific” training).
 The Health and Life Science Doctoral School already offers several disciplinary and transversal trainings such as professional workshops and its annual symposium.
 However, the Doctoral School also accepts that you train through our program, as long as you also attend its annual symposium.